Why is love bombing called what it is?

 In a love bombing, someone is trying to curry favor with a target and the people in their circle.

 When the emotions, the lies, the manipulations (also known as “the bomb”) comes to the surface, it doesn’t just injure one person.
 It affects the whole group.

-Love bombing is the attempt to influence a single person by demonstrations of overwhelming attention and affection.
-While the actions are aimed at one person, others are affected as well.
-As a dysfunctional tactic favored by sociopaths and narcissists, when in a family, work site or group of friends, the sociopath’s actions don’t affect only one person.
+Love bombing is an attempt to influence a single person by demonstrations of overwhelming attention and affection.
+The actions are aimed at one person, but others are affected as well.
+As a dysfunctional tactic favored by sociopaths and narcissists when in a family, worksite, or group of friends, the sociopath’s actions don’t affect only one person.
 He or she affects the entire group.

-The amount of damage they can inflict on the lives of others is truly breathtaking.
-The sociopath or narcissist takes careers, relationships, happiness and the emotional stability of others down, destroying or damaging them.
+The amount of damage they can inflict on the lives of others is breathtaking.
+The sociopath or narcissist takes careers, relationships, happiness, and the emotional stability of others down, destroying or damaging them.
 Motives can be hard to understand.
-Some speculate these sociopaths are empty spiritually inside, like they have no soul.
+Some speculate these sociopaths are empty spiritually inside like they have no soul.

-It’s important to remember that sociopaths and narcissists can be male or female or of any race.
+It’s essential to remember sociopaths and narcissists can be male or female.
 You’ll never succeed in picking them out in a crowd.
 There’s no “one look” to them.

-In recent years, the terms sociopath and narcissist have been abandoned by the mental health profession.
-The new modern, preferred term is antisocial personality disorder.
+In recent years, the terms sociopath and narcissist were abandoned by the mental health profession.
+The new preferred term is antisocial personality disorder.
 These people are described as having a bundle of dark personality traits.
-I suspect an umbrella term is preferred by professionals in the field because both of those types of personalities can be described by long lists of terms.
+An umbrella term may be preferred because both of those types of personalities can be characterized by long lists of terms.
 An individual will have some but not all of the characteristics on the list.
-It’s better to go with a broad, overreaching definition because it enables people to move on from debating whether or not they’re one thing or another.

 No matter what you call them, the effect they have on others ends up being destructive.